CS4Kids/teachers-site/docs/lessons/ch7.md

 #### Solution Code

-The full solution codebase can be found ...
+The decoded ants' message is "The moss is in the cave at 42.361145 latitude and -–71.057083 longitude” and the shift is 4+.

 ---

-#### Assignment and Rubric: Let's Go Outside
+#### Assignment and Rubric: Let's Encrypt

-> copy of assessment from book
+In this chapter, you learned about different methods of encryption used to protect data.
+Practice your knowledge by converting a message using an encryption technique of your choice, and challenging others to decipher it.
+Research and try:

+- A Caesar cipher

+- A Vigenère cipher

+- An encryption technique of your choice

 Exemplary | Adequate | Needs Improvement
 ---|---|---
-The student creates a creative prototype that includes a design for hardware, software, and at least one other sensor | The student creates a prototype that lacks creativity or one of the required elements | The student creates only a basic prototype that lacks sophistication
+The student creates an encrypted message and partners with a peer to try to decrypt it, noting the necessity of understanding the type of encryption used and the key needed, if brute force decryption proves fruitless | The student only creates an encrypted message but can explain the encryption type they used and the key needed to decrypt it | The student simply creates the encrypted message.